sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/linting/README.md

 * All arrays should have a dangling comma at the end of the list
 * No line should be longer than 80 characters

-You can configure a linter to use any combination of rules it supports, and can even control whether or not the linter should "warn" you (let you know that it happened but otherwise leave it alone) or throw an "error" (attempt to fix it).
+You can configure a linter to use any combination of rules it supports, and can even control whether or not the linter should warn you (let you know that it happened but otherwise leave it alone) or throw an error (attempt to fix it).

-There are combinations of rules that are published as style guides.
-Some companies and teams adopt a custom style guide so that all the code written in their company is consistent.
-Many reuse popular existing ones:
+Combinations of rules are published as style guides.
+Some companies and teams adopt a custom style guide so that all the code written in their company is consistent, and others reuse popular existing ones such as:

 * AirBnB
 * Standard